-Note: This is one out of two articles from the event, the reason for this will be obvious to you in a few seconds.
-(The second article might be out tomorrow/monday (which will be a full show report about the event)
+Note: This is one of two articles from the event, the reason for this will be obvious to you in a few seconds.
+(The second article might be out tomorrow/Monday (which will be a full show report about the event)

 One of the reasons why the event was such a blast for me was that i got to meet two of the most famous musicians from the 80’s and early 90’s – Ben Daglish and Matt Gray.
 To those of you who can not put their names on the games – It is the guys from the C64 hit series The Last Ninja.

 The Last Ninja 2 on the C64 is on my top 20 games of all time list, the music is one of the reasons.

 The soundtrack from the games have been stuck in my head for nearly 3 decades now (down to every note, sound and tempo).
 The only other soundtrack i can say the same about is OutRun.

 All 3 games in the series are timeless classics, the playability has aged a bit and they feel slower and less responsive than i remember them, although nothing game breaking.

 To meet two of the brains behind the music was nothing less than stellar.